hyperledger/identus-cloud-agent/docs/docusaurus/webhooks/webhook.md

 ### Handling Incoming Webhook Requests

-To handle incoming webhook notifications from PRISM Agent in your application, follow these general steps:
+To handle incoming webhook notifications from the Cloud Agent in your application, follow these general steps:

 1. Receive the HTTP request at your specified webhook endpoint.
 2. Parse the JSON payload of the request to extract the event details.
 3. Process the event data according to your application's requirements.
 4. Send a response back to acknowledge the successful receipt of the webhook notification.
 For a successful reception, the response status code should be `>= 200` and `< 300`.
-Any other response status code will lead to a new attempt from the PRISM Agent.
+Any other response status code will lead to a new attempt from the Cloud Agent.

 ### Error Handling and Retry Mechanisms

-When working with webhook notifications in PRISM Agent, it is important to consider error handling and retry mechanisms.
+When working with webhook notifications in the Cloud Agent, it is important to consider error handling and retry mechanisms.
-In case of failed webhook notifications or errors, PRISM Agent employs an automatic retry mechanism to ensure delivery.
+In case of failed webhook notifications or errors, the Cloud Agent employs an automatic retry mechanism to ensure delivery.
 The agent will attempt to send the webhook notification up to three times, with a five-second interval between each attempt.
-Please note that the number of retries and the interval duration are currently not configurable in PRISM Agent.
+Please note that the number of retries and the interval duration are currently not configurable in the Cloud Agent.

 By default, this retry mechanism provides a reasonable level of reliability for delivering webhook notifications, allowing for temporary network issues or intermittent failures.